15 Best Things to Do in Stratford (CT)

 This sandbar running west from Lordship has an intriguing past, and today is both a vital haven for shorebirds and a place to unwind far from the crowds.

-Until 1958 there was a small amusement park on the furthermost west end of Long Beach, linked to Bridgeport’s East End neighbourhood by a bridge.
+Until 1958 there was a small amusement park on the furthermost west end of Long Beach.
+This was linked to Bridgeport’s East End neighborhood by a bridge.

-After the park closed a community of 45 beachfront cottages remained, in 1996 the bridge burnt down, cutting off the neighbourhood forever.
+After the park closed a community of 45 beachfront cottages remained, in 1996 the bridge burned, cutting off the neighborhood forever.

-The cottages are long gone, and the land has been left to nature as a public park and “unimproved” beach, without facilities.
+The cottages and attractions have returned to nature.
+In the meantime, the rest of the peninsula has been left to nature as a public park and “unimproved” beach, without facilities.

-You can bathe and go fishing at the east end, while the beach’s middle section is reserved as a key nesting site for least terns and piping plovers.
+You can bathe and go fishing at the east end.
+Further along, the beach’s middle section is reserved as a key nesting site for least terns and piping plovers.

 8. Stratford Center Historic District

-These 220 acres around Stratford’s Academy Hill area have been on the the National Register of Historic Places since 1983.
-We’ll include some of the main sights below, including the 18th-century Captain David Judson House.
+These 220 acres around Stratford’s Academy Hill area have been on the National Register of Historic Places since 1983.
+I’ll talk about some of the main sights below, including the 18th-century Captain David Judson House.

-Centred on the First Congregational Church and its old burial ground, the Historic District comprises scores of historic buildings.
+Centered on the First Congregational Church and its old burial ground, the Historic District comprises scores of historic buildings.
+If you’re doing a little walking tour, I’m smitten with the Lieut.
+William Thompson House (1762) at 904 East Broadway.

-On the west bank of the Housatonic, this park is the site of the American Shakespeare Theatre, founded in 1955 but left vacant for decades before it was burnt down in an arson attack early-2019.
-A host of important actors, among them Katharine Hepburn, James Earl Jones and Christopher Walken performed in the theatre’s heyday.
+Above the west bank of the Housatonic, Shakespeare Park is the site of the American Shakespeare Theatre.
+This was founded in 1955 but left vacant for decades before it was destroyed in an arson attack early 2019.

 9. Captain David Judson House